grahamdfriedman12/graham-friedman-applied-data-analysis/nba-salary-determinants/README.md

 ### Report
 - **Paper (DOCX):**
   [What Drives NBA Players Salaries.docx](./reports/What%20Drives%20NBA%20Players%20Salaries.docx)
-  *(Large file — click the link, then use the Download button to view locally.)*
+  *(Large file — click the link above, then use the Download button left of the pencil to view locally.)*

 ### Data
 - **Excel dataset (XLSX):**